pledge4future/WePledge/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [GPL-3.0 License](./LICENSE).

 ## Acknowledgments

 We are supported by

+- Goethe Institute
+- HeiGIT gGmbH (Heidelberg Institute for Geoinformation Technology)
+- GIScience Research Group, Institute of Geography at Heidelberg University
 - Scientists4Future Heidelberg
-- Goethe Institute
-- HeiGIT (Heidelberg Institute for Geoinformation Technology) gGmbH
-- Institute of Geography at Heidelberg University
 - Max Planck Institute for Astronomy Heidelberg